Configuring MCP Servers

 Configuration File Location

 MCP server settings are managed as JSON files.
-The file location depends on the scope.
+The location and format depend on which assistant is currently active.

 |---|---|